 Helps You Burn Calories

-Your body actually burns more calories just by digesting protein24 than it does digesting carbs or fats.
+Your body actually burns more calories just by digesting protein24 than it does by digesting carbs or fats.
 Think of it as a cheat code for weight loss.

 It’s Convenient